ICT4SD/Terrorism_Analysis/index.md

 References
 ------------

 - National Consortium for the Study of Terrorism and Responses to Terrorism (START).
 (2016).
-Global Terrorism Database ‘gtd_wholedata_selected.csv.’
+Global Terrorism Database.
 Retrieved from https://www.start.umd.edu/gtd

 - Croicu, M., & Sundberg, R. (2016).
 UCDP GED Codebook version 5.0, Department of